 Campsite fires can spread quickly.
 A smoke alarm will give you early warning of a fire.
 If you have a fire extinguisher and fire blanket, you will increase your chances of putting out a fire early, even if it started in someone else’s tent.

-A three metre gap is not enough to prevent a fire from spreading.
+A four metre gap is not enough to prevent a fire from spreading.
 The purpose of the gap is to stop the fire from spreading too quickly, giving people near the fire a chance to escape and, if possible, help to put it out.
 If there are strong winds or the type of vegetation that would make it easier for a fire to spread, you should leave a bigger gap.

 The provisions of the Planning and Building Act may apply to terraces, wooden caravan extensions and other more permanent structures.
 These will be described in the campsite rules.